eriklolson/flask-wineshop/README.md

 # Full-Stack eCommerce Project: flask-wineshop
 ## Objective
-To achieve my goal of creating my first an eCommerce website, I made two applications: the web-app, flask-wineshop, that produces the eCommerce website and the web-scraper, [python-wine-scraper](https://github.com/eriklolson/python-wine-scraper), that supplies the back-end database with mock wine products.
+To achieve my goal of creating my first eCommerce website, I made two applications: the web-app, flask-wineshop, that produces the eCommerce website and the web-scraper, [python-wine-scraper](https://github.com/eriklolson/python-wine-scraper), that supplies the back-end database with mock wine products.
 This is the repository for the former.
 Although a wine merchant has unique